Screeder/SAwareness/README.md

   - SpellE | Sometimes bugged
   - SpellR | Sometimes bugged
 - Tracker
-  - Waypoint
+  - Waypoint (Shows the last position, where the enemy clicked.)
-  - Destination
+  - Destination (Shows shaco q jump etc.)
-  - Clone
+  - Clone (e.g. Shaco R, Yorick R)
   - UI (Side/Head UI Champion CD's, Recall state etc.)
   - UIM (Last Champ Position)
-  - SS
+  - SS (Pings if someone is missing for a few seconds.)
 - Detector
   - Vision (Wards, Traps)
-  - Recall
+  - Recall (When someone recalls or aborts it.)
 - Ganks
-  - GankPotentialTracker
+  - GankPotentialTracker (Show lines to the enemies, and the color indictaor is used for the health)
-  - GankDetector
+  - GankDetector (Alerts, when you get ganked.)
 - Object Health
-  - Tower
+  - Tower (Real value, percent)
-  - Inhibitor
+  - Inhibitor (Real value, percent)
 - Wards
-  - WardCorrector
+  - WardCorrector (Shows useful ward places and automatically corrects it if you clicked in a specified range on it)
-  - BushRevealer
+  - BushRevealer (Auto places wards in a bush when you have a ward rdy, an enemy ran in it and you're  holding the specified key)
-  - InvisibleRevealer
+  - InvisibleRevealer (Auto places a pink ward for champs like twitch, shaco etc.)
 - Activator
   - SummonerSpells
     - Ignite